Board Members

 Title Name Expected Contributions and Role

-Outside Audit & Supervisory Board Member Akira Chiba In June 2019, he was appointed as an Outside Audit & Supervisory Board Member of the Company.
+Outside Director who is a member of the Audit and Supervisory Committee Akira Chiba In June 2019, he was appointed as an Outside Audit & Supervisory Board Member of the Company.
 As a certified public accountant, he has considerable knowledge of finance and accounting, and he audits the Company’s management from an objective and professional perspective based on a high level of insight cultivated through extensive experience in corporate accounting audits.
+He is expected to contribute to strengthening the corporate governance of the Company by utilizing his experience and knowledge with regard to audits of the legality and appropriateness of business execution.

-Outside Audit & Supervisory Board Member Takashi Kisaki In June 2019, he was appointed as an Outside Audit & Supervisory Board Member of the Company.
+Outside Director who is a member of the Audit and Supervisory Committee Takashi Kisaki In June 2019, he was appointed as an Outside Audit & Supervisory Board Member of the Company.
 As a lawyer, he has considerable knowledge of legal affairs, and he audits the Company’s management from an objective and professional perspective based on a high level of insight cultivated through extensive experience in the civil legal field.
+He is expected to contribute to strengthening the corporate governance of the Company by utilizing his experience and knowledge with regard to audits of the legality and appropriateness of business execution.

 Skills Matrix